Gypsy love poem

 Tut te dikhav andro gendalos

 Hin najšukareder mri poesia

 Sidžar kaj te na našľol

 → Poem the mirror ←

 I am proud to see my short poem translated into gypsy, proud because, i remember wonderful evenings just near the camp fire, in listening the music playes by Tzigane people, and got mainy pleasure to see them dance.
 I like the joy of life of Romani people, there smile and the nice clothes of always beautiful gypsy women, there skirts really light up with the camp fire.
 There music in Czech Republic took the sad and happy accents of this country.

 As in most of languages there are many dialects of romani.
 My love poem, here is translated in the Gypy (gipsy) language of the Romani people of Czech Republic, here into sinto.
-The origine is of course Indo-European and this langage come from India (especially drom hindi and Bengali), with influence of iranian, greek and armenia languages, and for this dialect of course czech and slovak.
+We can compare Gypsy languages with creoles, since each will have mixed original elements with local languages.